rqlite/rqlite/README.md

 All responses from rqlite are in the form of JSON.

 ### Writing Data
 To write data successfully to the database, you must create at least 1 table.
-To this, perform a HTTP POST, with a CREATE TABLE SQL command in the body of the request.
+To do this, perform a HTTP POST, with a CREATE TABLE SQL command in the body of the request.
 For example:

     curl -XPOST localhost:4001/db -d 'CREATE TABLE foo (id integer not null primary key, name text)'